Ralph David Engle

 By 2008, Engle was a professional scout for the Baltimore Orioles.

 Engle is the brother-in-law of former Twins teammate Tom Brunansky.
-His father, Roy Engle, was the high school catcher for Ted Williams and was later a high school coach.
+His father, Roy Engle, was the high school catcher for Ted Williams, played a year of minor league ball, and was later a college and high school coach .
 As seniors at Hoover High School, Roy Engle was the captain and batted third, while Williams batted fourth.
 Roy worked at the Ted Williams summer camps.

 - AL All-Star (1984)